prithvidasgupta/breadboard/webcomponents/README.md

 ```

-Feb 19 2025: Adding an SVG generator component for a breadboard.
+Feb 19 2025:

+-Adding an SVG generator component for a breadboard.
 The size and colors can and should be parameterized.

-Feb 20 2025: Added origin to the breadboard so that I can move it around the screen.
+Feb 20 2025:

+- Added origin to the breadboard so that I can move it around the screen.
 Origin coordinates should only be positive values.

-Feb 22 2025: Added a Copliot generated code for a form with a Pixi App and a corresponding form as a LitElement
+Feb 22 2025:

+- Added a Copliot generated code for a form with a Pixi App and a corresponding form as a LitElement.
+- Items are draggable and dropabble in the PixiJS app inside the LitElement.